JsHuang/XnSoft-Security-Advisory/XnView/Multiple Vulnerabilities in XnView 2.48 .md

 Multiple vulnerabilities was found in XnSoft Software XnView(three OOB read and one infinite loop).

 ## Affected version
-XnView for Windows 2.48
+XnView  2.48 for Windows

 ## Affected platform
 All the vulnerabilities are tested with Windows versions ,but may exists in other platform versions.

 # Vulnerability Details
-The details about the vulnerabilities(three OOB read and one infinite loop) are as below, the poc files loated in https://github.com/JsHuang/XnSoft-Security-Advisory/tree/master/XnView/poc
+The details about the vulnerabilitiesare as below, the poc files loated in https://github.com/JsHuang/XnSoft-Security-Advisory/tree/master/XnView/poc

 ## 1. OOB-Read 1